 In light of the amendment of ISO 9001:2008, the International Accreditation Forum (IAF), the International Laboratory Accreditation Cooperation (ILAC), and the International Organization for Standardization (ISO) have issued a revised communiqué declaring that the management system requirements of ISO/IEC 17025 meet the principles of ISO 9001:2008.

-ILAC has issued a covering letter dated 8 January 2009, explaining the rationale for the communiqué.
+ILAC has issued a covering letter dated April 2017, explaining the rationale for the communiqué.

+The International Laboratory Accreditation Cooperation (ILAC) first started as a conference in 1977 with the aim of developing international cooperation for facilitating trade by promotion of the acceptance of accredited test and calibration results.
+In 1996, ILAC became a formal cooperation with a charter to establish a network of mutual recognition agreements among accreditation bodies that would fulfill this aim.
+The ILAC Mutual Recognition Arrangement (often referred to as the ILAC Arrangement) is the culmination of 22 years of intensive work.
 The arrangement came into effect on 31 January 2001.
 The ILAC Arrangement provides significant technical underpinning to international trade.
 The key to the Arrangement is the developing global network of accredited testing and calibration laboratories that are assessed and recognized as being competent by ILAC Arrangement signatory accreditation bodies.
 The signatories have, in turn, been peer-reviewed and shown to meet ILAC’s criteria for competence.
 Now that the ILAC Arrangement is in place, governments can take advantage of it to further develop or enhance trade agreements.
 The ultimate aim is increased use and acceptance by industry as well as government of the results from accredited laboratories, including results from laboratories in other countries.
 In this way, the free-trade goal of “a product tested once and accepted everywhere” can be realized.